MeheheCedy22/unofficial-fiit-stu-thesis/main.typ

       ),
     )

-    // TODO: fix 2nd and deeper heading to not show or show properly in Table of Contents
+    // TODO: fix 2nd and deeper heading to not show or show properly in Table of Contents for appendices
     // need to manually write this for now, because numbering is off globally for appendix and it will break other things
     === A.1 Plan Evaluation
     #lorem(100)